cecconifederico/HDFf_tool/docs/input_format.md

 # Input Format

 This document describes the expected input format for the sEEG data used by the example analysis scripts.
-The data used in this project are derived from the public MNI sEEG database from the Montreal Neurological Institute
+The data used in this analysis were obtained from the public database of the Montreal Neurological Institute.

 ## Data files